 How to build an MVP (Minimum Viable Product)?
 Agile product development

-To summarize, the MVP approach is the key concept of agile product development.
-It is an excellent solution for the vast majority of projects - no matter if you’re leading a small startup and want to release the first product or if you are trying to expand your already established business.
+To summarize, the Minimum Viable Product software approach is the key concept of agile product development.
+It is an excellent solution for the vast majority of projects - no matter if you're leading a small startup and want to release the first product or if you are trying to expand your already established business.
 This approach lets you be confident in your direction, thanks to quick user feedback and gathered data.
 At the same time, it minimizes any potential losses due to mismatched plans.

 If you'd like to learn more about the MVP concept and agile development, I recommend reading The Lean Startup by Eric Ries.
 Another great source is our other articles available here on our blog.
 If you have any questions on this topic, feel free to reach me here email@example.com

 As I mentioned previously, to create an MVP, you will need a development team of IT specialists who have experience developing apps from scratch.
 Download the presentation about our software development company and get to know us better.